Nfreewind/opencvTool/takePicture/README.md

 # Take Picture
-This program is used to take a picture and save the image
+This program is used to take picture